Showing posts with label Driving - Racers. Show all posts

 It's finally here, folks!!

-After months of development, the time has come to ditch your PC and dust off the old Atari.
-Yes, a public release of the Atari STe upgraded Lotus Esprit Turbo Challenge will be available to download from tomorrow - April 10th.
-The only caveat is that your computer requires 1MB RAM and a working floppy disk drive.
+After months of development, the time has come.
+Yes, a public release of the upgraded Atari STe Lotus Esprit Turbo Challenge will be available to download from tomorrow, April 10th.
+The only caveat is that your computer requires 1MB of RAM and a working floppy disk drive.
 Surely nothing too drastic to ask?

-The original plan was to update Lotus with all the features missing from the original ST release.
-Jon added sky rasters, revamped roadside details, and boosted the framerate.
-He later used the Blitter Chip to crunch those car sprites and smoothly scroll the landscape, which delivered even more speed.
-Jamie Hamshere worked on the DMA audio to ditch the horrendous chip effects.
-As you can imagine, the end result of all this effort is quite staggering.
+If you didn't know, the plan was to update Lotus with the original's missing features: sky rasters, revamped roadside details, car sprites, and Blitter-boosting the framerate.
+Jamie Hamshere worked on the DMA audio to replace the original's horrendous effects.
+The end result of all this effort is staggering.

-I'd like to thank Jon for all his hard work and for sharing with me everything that he was working on over the months.
-It's been great to follow, a fascinating experience, and tons of fun.
-I would like to thank Jamie & Masteries for their incredible DMA skills; I'll never forget the first time I played Lotus with sampled sound effects alongside the chip music.
+I’d like to thank Jon for his hard work and for sharing everything over the months.
+Following it has been a fascinating experience and loads of fun.
+I would like to thank Jamie & Masteries for their incredible DMA skills; I'll never forget the first time I played Lotus with samples alongside the chip music.

 Downloads will be available from tomorrow morning via AtariMania.
-Well, that's my weekend sorted...
+That's my weekend sorted...

 One day, I'll get myself a sports car, and I'll live the game for real.
 One day...